Greetings one and all!

 We can have fun and do it for a good cause; we know it.
 And we’ll be able to help some kids get better, to come up with even more crazy stories of robots, zombies, and sheep.

 We wish we could offer more, but for a variety of reasons, we weren’t able to devote as much time to Extra Life as we wanted this year.
-We still feel it’s worthwhile to do something, though.
+We didn’t do months of planning or line up publisher donations, but we still feel it’s worthwhile to do something – anything – to help the cause.
 Thus, we’re sticking with a very modest $250 team goal.
 We think with your help that’s reachable.
+Every little bit helps!